Tobacco Institute of India Logo; TII Logo; Tobacco Institute Logo THE TOBACCO INSTITUTE OF INDIA

 Large tobacco consuming countries have only text based warnings

-The top three cigarette consuming countries, viz., United States, China and Japan, between them accounting for 51% of global cigarette consumption, have not opted for pictorial warnings.
+United States, China and Japan, between them accounting for more than 50% of global cigarette consumption, have not opted for pictorial warnings.
 Instead, they have opted for text-based warnings which adequately caution the consumers.

 Excessively large pictorial warnings have many undesired consequences: